dorota-ostrowska/dev-day-simulation/README.md

 - **WeatherService**: Talks to OpenWeatherMap
 - **ExcelService**: Reads .xlsx data
 - **Templates**: UI with Jinja2 and HTML

+## 💡 Ideas for features

+- [ ] Add link to the map view of wind farms
+- [ ] Add refresh button to the dashboard which will reload data
+- [ ] Implement historical data analysis
+- [ ] Visualize power generation trends
+- [ ] Filter farms by country
+- [ ] Look through the code for `TODO:` comments and implement them

 ## 📄 License